emanuel2718/myreddit-dl/README.md

 &nbsp;

-NOTE: This is a work in progress not all features are yet implemented.
-If you see this message; use at your own risk.
+**WARNING: This is a work in progress.
+If you see this message, use at your own risk**
 NOTE: When this is ready for production this message will not be here and `myreddit-dl` will be found on PyPi

 # Index